 For best results and more convenience and accuracy, you may also consider procuring software tools such as WebMentor Skills™ to help your company identify, analyze, and manage skills gaps within your workforce.

-Before embarking on the process of creating a competency management method, not only should you understand the return on effort, you should also understand the 8 Success Factors for successful implementation and the likelihood that your company and key stakeholders are willing and able to adhere to them.
+Before embarking on the process of understanding competency management ROI and creating a competency management program, not only should you understand the return on effort, you should also understand the 8 Success Factors for successful implementation and the likelihood that your company and key stakeholders are willing and able to adhere to them.

 Remember, competency management is not an exact science; it will work best if it is customized to your company’s goals and culture and if employees at all levels are fully committed to using it over the long term.
 If so, you should feel confident your organization will reap the rewards and long-term benefits.